| Written by Mark Buzinkay

 Takeaway

 In the world of RoRo cargo operations at car terminals, a blend of traditional methods and cutting-edge technology ensures the efficient management of vast vehicle inventories.
 Car terminals, vital nodes in the automotive supply chain, handle comprehensive services from transport and technical treatment to storage.
 The key to their success is the seamless integration of technology in every step - from transport and identification to the final delivery.
 By adopting technologies like UWB, WiFi, RFID, and Chirp for location tracking, terminals effectively manage the complex logistics involved.
 Each technology brings unique advantages, whether it's the pinpoint accuracy of UWB or the flexibility of WiFi and RFID systems.
-Asset Agent emerges as a versatile solution, adaptable to diverse terminal set-ups and processes, offering hardware-based and light options for optimal operational improvement.
+Asset Agent emerges as a versatile solution that is adaptable to diverse terminal setups and processes, offering hardware-based and light options for optimal operational improvement.
 If you want to learn more about Asset Agent functionalities, business cases and pricing models that also include a subscription-based model, don't hesitate to contact us through the form below.

 Asset Agent Car Terminal PDF